dd9jn/rfc4880bis/crypto-refresh.md

 The GCM algorithm can only use block ciphers with 16-octet blocks.
 The nonce is 12 octets long.
 GCM authentication tags are 16 octets long.

+## Padding Packet (Tag 21) {#padding-packet}

+The Padding packet contains random data, and can be used to defend against traffic analysis (see {{traffic-analysis}}).

+Such a packet MUST be ignored when received.

+Its contents SHOULD be random octets to make the padding robust against compression.

+Policy about how large to make such a packet to defend against traffic analysis is beyond the scope of this document.

 # Radix-64 Conversions